Nokeo08/standardsbot/README.md

 #### Heidelberg Catechism

 The format of the Heidelberg Catechism not more complicated but allows for more variation.
 It is as follows:

 ```[Heidelberg (or H) Catechism (or C) optional{ Question (or Q) and (or &) Answer (or A)   } ##]```

-Up to the optional section works just the same as the WLC and WSC so: ```[HC ##]``` and ```[Heidelberg Catachism ##]``` both work.
-At the request of [/u/davidjricardo](http://reddit.com/u/davidjricardo) I have added the optional section as this more closly mirrors established convention for citing the Heidelberg Confession.
-The optional section funtions similarlly to the previous part of the query.
+Up to the optional section works just the same as the WLC and WSC so: ```[HC ##]``` and ```[Heidelberg Catechism ##]``` both work.
+At the request of [/u/davidjricardo](http://reddit.com/u/davidjricardo) I have added the optional section as this more closely mirrors established convention for citing the Heidelberg Confession.
+The optional section functions similarly to the previous part of the query.
 In the same way you can write the word out or just use the letter or in the case of ```and``` the symbol.
 Example:

 ```[HC Q&A ##]```, ```[HC Question and Answer ##]```